kjuro/ghq-editor/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is my first React application.

 It is simple application to use [GraphQLEditor component](https://github.com/graphql-editor/graphql-editor) and open / save schema using [File System Access API](https://wicg.github.io/file-system-access/).
 It works in Chromium browsers like Chrome or Edge.
+You may check it at [ge.jk.sk](https://ge.jk.sk/)

 ## Available Scripts